sani-coop/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

   However, a potato is not a fruit as it is an edible part of a plant in tuber form and is classified as a vegetable.  }}

+.. note:: If you configure individual option feedback for every answer, and you also provide compound feedback, when learners select the exact combination of answer choices defined, they only see the compound feedback.
+  In this example, learners who select apple (A), pumpkin (B), and tomato (D) see the message "An apple, pumpkin, and tomato are all fruits as they are all the fertilized ovaries of a plant and contain seeds."
+They do not also see the individual feedback for selecting A, B, and D, and for leaving C unselected.

 ============================================
 Configuring Feedback in the Advanced Editor
 ============================================